-The table below shows, for each Director, the total number of options awarded in the year to 31 December 2017.
-The face value of the award is calculated as the share price at date of grant multiplied by the number of options granted in £ GBP.
+The table below shows, for each Director, the total number of options awarded in the year ended 31 December 2018.
+The face value of the award is calculated as the share price at date of grant, in £GBP, multiplied by the number of options granted.
+The options granted have no performance conditions, only service conditions.

 We periodically grant share options to employees, directors and consultants to enable them to share in our successes and to reinforce a corporate culture that aligns their interests with that of our shareholders.
-As a result of the benchmarking review discussed in the annual statement, our CEO received share options at a level that would start to bring him a little closer to alignment with the 75th percentile of peer group comparator data.
-For our CEO, this resulted in a share option award of 1,028,533 options.